-In total, ICCAT-GBYP issued 5 Calls for Tenders under this activity in Phase 2 (3 for data mining and data recovery, 1 for SST data and 1 for the elaboration of aerial survey data), and 1 Call for tenders in Phase 3, releasing a total of 10 contracts.
-Considering also the activity in Phase 1, the total of Phase 1 to the first part of Phase 3 combined is 11 Calls for Tenders and 17 contracts.
+In total, ICCAT-GBYP issued 5 Calls for Tenders under this activity in Phase 2 (3 for data mining and data recovery, 1 for SST data and 1 for the elaboration of aerial survey data), releasing a total of 10 contracts.
+Considering also the activity in Phase 1, the total of Phase 1 and Phase 2 combined is 10 Calls for Tenders and 17 contracts.

-The amount of data recovered by GBYP in the first two Phases is very relevant and the following Table 1 shows the results for the major components.
+The amount of data recovered by GBYP in Phase 1 and Phase 2 is very relevant and the following table 1 shows the results for the major components.